sym3tri/porthole/README.md

 Porthole
 ========

-A window into your customer's issues.
+A window into your customer issues.

 Hits the zendesk API and displays matching zendesk tickets on a github repo.